rachelouye/rachelouye.github.io/essays/replacingbrain.md

   14. Other uses in ICS 314 not listed above: Most of my experiences using AI for this course was for checking for code errors and experiencing understanding how to use the tools.
 I have no other uses for AI in this course besides what was listed above.

 ### III.
-Impact on Learning and Understanding: I don't think usage of AI has actually impacted my learning and understanding of any of the concepts covered throughout this semester.
+Impact on Learning and Understanding

+I don't think usage of AI has actually impacted my learning and understanding of any of the concepts covered throughout this semester.
 If anything, ICS 314 has actually allowed me an opportunity to be able to learn how to use AI tools such as ChatGpt.
 This is due to my past experiences of not having tools as such, which I am definitely still not accustomed to.